johbenrivcar/setedious/README.md

 ``` javascript
         setedious.onDataset( datasetName, callback );
 ```
-    *The callback receives an object containing the a dataset whenever that named dataset is returned by any submitted SQL statement.*
+    // The callback receives an object containing the a
+    // dataset whenever that named dataset is returned by
+    // any submitted SQL statement.*

 ___
 #### NOTES ON V2